 There are several themes and ideas witches can build a celebration around, regardless of the amount of time or energy you have to spend.
 Create your own traditions by starting with these activities.

 This is the first harvest, the harvest of corn and grain.
 If you didn’t plan a garden this year, and don’t have a garden from which to harvest, consider looking for a U-PICK farm.
 In southern California, in fall, apple picking is very popular, but there are also other options during the year.
 Look for blackberries in your area, they are often available during this time.

-Bake a loaf of bread for this first harvest of Lammas.
+Bake bread for this grain harvest of Lammas.
 What’s really cool about this, is that there are so many different options.
 You may opt for a no-knead bread for an easy possibility, or you can experiment with focaccia bread art for a more challenging activity.
-You can use your bread in your ritual or feast, or do this intentionally as part of your celebration.
+Use your bread in your ritual or feast, or do this intentionally as part of your celebration.
 You can offer the first piece to the land, or just eat it, taking the energy of the first harvest- a job well done- into your body.

 Plan a Lammas or Lughnasadh Event

 Plan an event to celebrate this turning of the wheel.
 You can include a ritual if you like, or just plan your event around a delicious meal.
 Foods that are associated with Lammas and Lughnasadh include bread, corn, seeds, blackberries, as well as whatever is seasonal for you at the time.
 Want to do more than just a meal?